edtovell/blog/content/i_dont_know_honey.md

 CHILD: Yes but I'm only little, Mum, so I don't know as much.
 I think when I get to be as old as you then I will be a bit cleverer than you, but not yet because it's not just cleverness that counts but also all the things you know, and you're really clever and you're old enough to know a lot of things.
 You learn more things when you get older.
 MOTHER: Thank you, honey.
 CHILD: Yes and when I am as old as you I will be really clever AND I'll know a lot of things.
 MOTHER: Yes dear, you will be very good at thinking about things.
 And you're already very clever now, and you know lots of things, even at your age, so you're much cleverer than lots of adults I know.
-I'm very proud of you.</p>
+I'm very proud of you.

-<p><em>~</em></p>
+_~_

-<p>CHILD: Mum, the sky has changed colour.
+CHILD: Mum, the sky has changed colour.
 MOTHER: Yes, it has.
 Why is that?
 CHILD: I don't know.
 Maybe it has to do with how much atmosphere there is.
 MOTHER: No, honey, there's always the same amount of atmosphere.